bruno192000/portfolio-2021/README.md

 ## <h2 id="future"><i>Plans for future</i></h2>
 <p> As i learn new things in this course, you'll see updates and new styles on this portfolio.
 My final objective is to build a great portfolio that you can enjoy.
 It will take time but i'll try my best.
-Meanwhile you can see how is my porfotlio right now just <a href=">
+Meanwhile you can see how is my porfotlio right now just clicking <a href="https://bruno192000.github.io/portfolio-2021/" target="_blank">here</p>